What Is THCA: Is THCA Different From THC?

 Purple Punch THCA Gummies from TRĒ House & ItsPurpl are pretty potent—seriously.
 Each gummy comes packed with a carefully crafted formula of THCA, delta 9 THC, delta 8 THC, and THC-P, totaling 155mg of cannabinoids per piece.
 Plus, these THCA gummies pop with a sweetly delicious fruit flavor.
 What more could you ask for?!

-Granddaddy Purple THCA Prerolls
+Granddaddy Purp THCA Prerolls

 Infused with terpenes from the classic strain, the Granddaddy Purple THCA Prerolls from TRĒ House & ItsPurpl are each packed tightly with half a gram of THCA-heavy hemp flower.
 Once you light this THCA flower, it immediately converts to THC, giving you a potent head and body buzz.